THE PLACE TO EXPLORE

 Salzburg Zoo is located not far from Hellbrunn Palace.
 Around 1,500 animals live on the 14-hectare site.
 These include lions and red pandas as well as native ibexes and polar wolves.

-A petting zoo allows children direct contact with selected animals such as pigs, sheep, rabbits and alpacas.
-The animals in the petting zoo may also be fed, but only with special food that can be purchased at the ticket office.
+A petting zoo allows children to have direct contact with selected animals such as pigs, sheep, rabbits and alpacas.
+The animals in the petting zoo can also be fed, but only with special food that can be purchased at the ticket office.

 In addition to play opportunities, there are also various photo stations and interactive puzzle and information boards.
 Great highlights are the climbing playground with sandpit and jako-o research stations.
 The virtual sticker album, for which you can collect stickers at various stations, takes you on a smartphone scavenger hunt through the zoo.